• Skip to primary navigation

 Ingredients for a small batch of carrot cake cupcakes on a white table.

-• Gluten Free 1-to-1 Flour Blend - I use Bob's Red Mill flour in my recipes.
-You can use the flour blend of your choice, but ensure it contains xanthan gum or a similar binder.
-I haven't tested this recipe with any other flour blends, so your results may vary.
+• Gluten-Free Flour Blend - I use Bob's Red Mill 1-to-1 gluten free flour in my cake recipes. Β You can use the flour blend of your choice, but ensure it contains xanthan gum or a similar binder. Β I haven't tested this recipe with any other flour blends, so your results may vary.

-• Oil - I use olive oil in my recipes but any light flavored cooking oil will work fine.
+• Oil - I use olive oil in my recipes but any light flavored cooking oil, like vegetable oil or even coconut oil, will work fine.

 • Unsweetened Applesauce - Applesauce is providing a little bit of moisture, natural sweetness, and reducing the amount of oil needed for the recipe.

-• Carrots - Make sure to freshly grate your carrots for this recipe.
-The pre-shredded carrots from the grocery store tend to be dry and tougher which could affect the texture of the cake.
+• Shredded Carrots - Make sure to grate fresh carrots for this recipe. Β A box grater makes the shredding easy. Β The pre-shredded carrots from the grocery store tend to be dry and tougher which could affect the texture of the cake.

 For the decoration you will need: vegan cream cheese, vegan butter, powdered sugar, vanilla, and chopped walnuts.